 On-site problem solving when surprises come up during construction.

 There are many reasons to remodel a home.
 You may want to remodel your home to add value to it, because you want to rearrange the space due to family changes or because you want to grab a higher market price if you are selling.
-Architects in Vail Valley, such as TAB Associates, will help you plan your remodeling project.
+Architects, such as TAB Associates, will help you plan your remodeling project.
 However, you still need to do some pre-planning for yourself.

 Pick a time that will be the least “destructive” to your lifestyle.
 For example, if you have children, you might want to schedule the remodel while the kids are in school and not on summer vacation.
 And, if you have family events or a vacation scheduled, you will most likely want to be nearby without interruptions – so schedule the remodel around your family time.